Skip to main content

 init

-invoke init <path> [options]
+invoke init [path] [options]

 Arguments:

-• <path> - Directory to create
+• [path] - Directory to create (defaults to the function name)

 Options: